Cycling is a sustainable, cheap, and easy way to travel around campus and the local area.

 Email us at email@example.com to book, drop in at the Community Safety Hub during opening times, or look out for one of our pop-up events during term time.

 - Understand and obey the rules of the road: traffic lights, road signs, pedestrians etc

 - Make sure you can see and be seen

 - During the darker months, always use front (white) and rear (red) lights and wear reflective gear

 Make the most of cycling on campus

-You’ll find a range of services and facilities at the University to make it easy for you to cycle on and around campus for everyone, from bike hire schemes and cycle routes to salary sacrifice schemes for staff to buy a new bike.
+You’ll find a range of services and facilities at the University to make it easy for you to cycle on and around campus; from bike hire schemes and cycle routes, to salary sacrifice schemes for staff to buy a new bike.
 We even have our own bike shop on campus, which offers free bike health check-ups and a range of repair services, plus over 1,000 cycle spaces and 50 showers.

 Read more about cycling on campus

-Abandoned bikes are tagged then, if unclaimed, removed.
-They are either donated to charity, or sold on at one of our second-hand bike sales.
+Abandoned bikes are tagged and either donated to charity or sold on at one of our second-hand bike sales if left unclaimed.